 I hope the health authorities over the globe will get the message and form a clearly communicated consensus based on up to date scientific methodology that does not have the side-effect of creating needless scare campaigns.

 For more about glyphosate health claims, please see questions 2.-3.
 Glyphosate and Health Effects A-Z.

 Please see the parent post, 17 Questions About Glyphosate, for more information on connected topics.
 If you are interested in other environmental or health topics, you can find my other pieces and further resources on Thoughtscapism under Farming and GMOs, The Environment, and Vaccines and Health.
-If you would like to have a discussion in the comments below, please take note of my Commenting policy.
-In a nutshell:

 [Please consider supporting FAFDL.org with an ongoing contribution of $1, $2, $3, $5 or $10 a month on Patreon.]